swiftlang/swift/docs/valref.rst

 imported from Objective-C or declared as ``[objc]`` thus must inherit ``ref`` as a protocol constraint.

-Why This Design Improves Swift
+How This Design Improves Swift
 ==============================

+1. You can choose semantics at the point of use.
+The designer of a type doesn't know whether you will want to use it via a reference;
-Choose semantics at the point of use.
-You might *want* a reference to a struct, tuple, etc.  You might *want* some class type to be a component of the value of some value type.
-The designer of the type doesn't know whether you want to use it via a reference; she can only guess.
+   she can only guess.
+You might *want* to share a reference to a struct, tuple, etc.  You might *want* some class type to be a component of the value of some other type.
+We allow that, without requiring awkward explicit wrapping, and without discarding the obvious defaults for types that have them.

+2. We provide a continuum of strictness in which to program.
+If you're writing a script, you can go with ``var`` everywhere: don't worry; be happy.
+If you're writing a large-scale program and want to be very sure of what you're getting, you can forbid ``var`` except in carefully-vetted generic functions.
+The choice is yours.

+3. We allow generic programmers to avoid subtle semantic errors by explicitly specifying value or reference semantics where it matters.

+4. We move the cases where values and references interact much closer to, and arguably into, the “easy” zone.

 Why This Design Beats Rust/C++/etc.
 ===================================